Arctic policy of the European Union: EU formal and informal influence

-EU Actions to Establish a Physical Presence in the Arctic Region
+EU actions to establish a physical presence in the Arctic region

 Research in the Arctic

-The European Union has since the first Arctic policy of 2008 worked towards legitimizing itself as an actor in the Arctic.
-However, the EU is not an obvious Arctic actor, this is stated by many academic scholars as well as reflected in the reluctance of the Arctic Council members to incorporate the European Union into the Arctic Council or as an observer state.
-Another challenge for the European Union is internal cohesion concerning the Arctic, balancing sustainability goals and environmental preservation on the one hand and the possibilities for the extraction of natural recourses on the other.

-The European Union has focused much of its investments in the Arctic on research, using its vast recourses to take on a central guiding and coordinating role in Arctic research.
+The European Union has, since the first Arctic policy of 2008, worked towards legitimizing itself as an actor in the Arctic.
+However, the EU is not an obvious Arctic actor; this is stated by many academic scholars as well as reflected in the reluctance of the Arctic Council members to incorporate the European Union into the Arctic Council or as an observer state.
+Another challenge for the European Union is internal cohesion concerning the Arctic, balancing sustainability goals and environmental preservation on the one hand and the possibilities for the extraction of natural resource on the other.
+The European Union has focused much of its investments in the Arctic on research, using its vast resource to take on a central guiding and coordinating role in Arctic research.

-While simultaneously focusing the majority of its recourses on the parts of the Arctic region that fall under the EU and its Arctic member states responsibility.
+While simultaneously focusing the majority of its resources on the parts of the Arctic region that fall under the EU and its Arctic member states responsibility.
 These topics include combating climate change, developing alternative energy resources, and strengthening bilateral connections with Arctic littoral states and indigenous peoples.
 Only one sector, the EU's satellite project Galileo, has provided a clear illustration of EU presence in the Arctic, which the Arctic governments have embraced.
 As a result, the EU has a chance to strengthen and legitimise its presence in the Arctic by establishing a cooperative Search and Rescue (SAR) regime backed by its Galileo and Sentinel satellites programmes.
 The satellite programmes could therefore help implement a new Arctic Search and Rescue arrangement and therefore contribute to the EU's goal to build increased monitoring and surveillance capabilities in the Arctic region, further increasing its authority in the region.
 The satellite programmes could therefore help implement a new Arctic Search and Rescue arrangement and therefore contribute to the EU's goal to build increased monitoring and surveillance capabilities in the Arctic region, further increasing its authority in the region.